 IMPORTANT SECURITY NOTE

-If you are downloading and trusting a new software wallet it is a good idea to first move your original Bitcoins out of the shared address, just in case there is a trojan in the software.
+If you are downloading and trusting a new software wallet it is essential that you first move your original Bitcoins out of the shared wallet, in case there is a trojan in the software.
 It’s the wild west out there and you don’t know which software to trust.
-Once you enter your private key or recovery seed for the new forked coins the software will also know your private key for your original Bitcoins because they are the same keys.
-The way to do that is simple, just use your wallet software to transfer your Bitcoins out of the shared address right back to yourself at a new receive address or into a new wallet.
+Once you enter your private keys or recovery seed for the new forked coins the software will also know your private keys for your original Bitcoins because they are the same keys.
+The way to move your Bitcoin to safety is simple, just use your Bitcoin wallet software to transfer your Bitcoins out of the shared wallet right back to yourself at a new receive address in a new wallet.
 If there is one thing you get from this article it should be this: MOVE YOUR BITCOINS OUT OF THE ORIGINAL WALLET BEFORE ENTERING YOUR SEED OR KEYS ANYWHERE.
 Many people have been robbed of all of their Bitcoins by not doing this.

 Example getting Bitcoin Gold BTG coins using ElectrumG wallet software